totvslabs/pyCarol/tutorial/chapters/ch5_enhanced_batchapp/README.md

 If we look back to our previous code we can identify at least three different steps:

-1. ***Data ingestion***: We need to download the records from carol to train/ validate the model.
+1. ***Data ingestion***: We need to download the records from Carol to train/ validate the model.
 2. ***Model training***: We use the data to train the model.
 3. ***Model evaluation***: We generate basic metrics for our new model to check its performance.

 > Notice that these tasks are already ordered in terms of dependency, given that ***Model evaluation*** depends both on the ***Data ingestion*** and ***Model training***.
 >

-Once these tasks are split and chained, it becomes easiear to debug which parts of the process went well, where it crashed and which steps are still pending.
+Once these tasks are split and chained, it becomes easier to debug which parts of the process went well, where it crashed and which steps are still pending.
 The main goal of the Luigi package (see docs [here](https://luigi.readthedocs.io/en/stable/)) is to orchestrate these tasks and make sure concluded steps from previous executions can be reused whenever it is possible.

 This behaviour is specially usefull when dealing with long running tasks.
 Imagine, for example, that your data ingestion comprises loading and transforming 50M records, suppose this task takes one hour to process.
 Suppose also that training your model takes another five hours of intense GPU consumption.
 Now picture the bash crashing on the model evaluation step.
 If all parameters remain the same and you are using Luigi, only the final part, model evaluation, will need to be reprocessed, otherwise another six hours will be spent to reprocess the exact same results.